 In this article, we would like to introduce the best 5 nostalgic neighborhood locations.
-If you want to experience the local life and enjoy the nostalgic warm feelings, these areas are totally recommended to visit while your stay in Tokyo!
+If you want to see the local life and enjoy exploring the area with small stores and restaurants, check out these backstreets in Tokyo!

-Three small areas Yanaka, Nezu and Sendagi are together called Yanesen which is located in Ueno.
-Since Yanesen was survived from Great Kanto Earthquake and World Wars, you can still enjoy the nostalgic atmosphere which reminiscents of the late 19th to early 20th century.
+Three small areas Yanaka, Nezu and Sendagi are together called Yanesen which is located near Ueno.
+Since Yanesen was survived from Great Kanto Earthquake and World Wars, you can still enjoy the nostalgic atmosphere which reminiscent of the late 19th to early 20th century.

-Check out the best tour to fully enjoy Yanaka area with your local knowledgeable guide!
+To fully enjoy Yanaka area, take a tour with your local knowledgeable guide!
 Your guide will take you to the great places to stop by and eat.
 Enjoy delicious foods and the amazing atmosphere.

 Yanaka Shitamachi Backstreet Tours

 Fukagawa is located in the south end of Tokyo and this area developed when it was bridged to the central part of Tokyo during the Edo period.
-People used to visit this area to worship at the local temples and many food stalls and restaurants were built during this time.
-There used to be many Nagaya along the river which is traditional Japanese style terraced house around this area and if you are interested in how people lived in Nagaya before, you can go to the museum.
+People used to visit this area to worship at the local temples and in line with this trend, many food stalls and restaurants were built during this time.
+There used to be many Nagaya along the river which is a traditional Japanese style terraced house around this area.
+If you are interested in how people lived in Nagaya before, visit Fukagawa Edo Museum.

-Araki-cho used to be a Samurai residential area because it was close to Edo castle.
+Araki-cho used to be a Samurai residential area since it was close to Edo castle.
 Also this area used to be Geisha district where people enjoy the performance or playing games with Japanese traditional dancer called Geisha.
-Today, you can feel the remains of 1950s-60s atmosphere so if you like the nostalgic area, it will worth the visit.
+Today, you can still feel the remains of 1950s-60s atmosphere.
+If you like the nostalgic area, walking around this area would be fun!
 Another fun fact is, lately it has been known as a film location of Your Name directed by Makoto Shinkai and many movie fans are visiting there!
+Check the article for more information of the location; 10+ Popular Anime/Manga Locations in Tokyo

-The area is relatively new backstreets where red-light district flourished during the early 20s century.
+Kagurazaka is relatively new backstreets area where red-light district flourished during the early 20th century.
 As a part of the name stands for slope (Saka) in Japanese, the main street is on the hill.
-You can find the stone path which is unique and photogenic around this area and you will find traditional Japanese restaurants on the street.
-Go to Akagi Shrine which is designed by Kengo Kuma and you will be surprised by its very modern and outstanding style.
+You can find the stone path which is unique and makes it photogenic spot around this area and you will find traditional Japanese restaurants on the street.
+Go to Akagi Shrine which is designed by Kengo Kuma and you will be surprised for its very modern and outstanding style which is very different from the other shrines in Japan.

 Sunamachi is a large scale outdoor shopping street which was largely grown during the 1950s.
 The total length of the street is 670 meters and there are about 180 stores.
 Not only fresh foods such as vegetables, meats and seafoods are available on the street but also you can get some snacks or street foods at good deal.
 You can try tempura which is lightly buttered fried seafood or vegetables, some chicken skewers called Yakitori or Oden hot pot and of course Japanese sweets too!
 On the weekend, the street will be full of people with energy and you can enjoy the vibrant mood.